-Over the last seven years, there have been seven different NBA champions.
-During that stretch, three teams have won their first championship — including last year’s champion, the Oklahoma City Thunder.
+Over the last eight years, there have been eight different NBA champions.
+During that stretch, the Knicks ended a 53-year championship drought, and three teams have won their first championship.

-With the league in an era of parity, it seems as if every team has a chance at the NBA Finals, and the list of teams without a Larry O’Brien trophy seems poised to dwindle every year.
-Right now, it stands at 10 teams.
+With the league in an era of parity, it seems as if every year every team has a chance at the NBA Finals, including the 10 teams without a Larry O’Brien trophy.

-Interested in a service that lets you access live sports, and only live sports, including ESPN Unlimited at no extra charge?
-Check out MySports™ Genre Pack™ today.
+Interested in a service that lets you access live sports, and only live sports?
+Check out DIRECTV’s MySports® Genre Pack® today.

 The 10 teams that have never won an NBA championship are: